 ISP 380

-Acceptance of Credit
+Acceptance of Post-Secondary Credit

 PURPOSE

-Establishes regulation and conditions regarding the acceptance of post-secondary education credits for course equivalency at Clackamas Community College.
+Establishes requirements for the acceptance of post-secondary education credits for course equivalency at Clackamas Community College.
+Post-secondary education refers to the completion of credits through college, university, military service, apprenticeships, and vocational or trade schools.

 SUMMARY

-Credits from regionally accredited institutions recognized by the may be accepted for course placement, course equivalency, program requirements, and degree completion.
-Credits earned from institutions that are not regionally accredited are not accepted.
+Credits from regionally accredited colleges or universities recognized by the Council for Higher Education Accreditation (CHEA) may be accepted for course placement, course equivalency, program requirements, and degree completion.
+Regional accrediting organizations include the following:

+Accrediting Commission for Community and Junior Colleges (ACCJC) Western Association of Schools and Colleges

+Higher Learning Commission (HLC)

+New England Commission of Higher Education (NECHE)

+Northwest Commission on Colleges and Universities (NWCCU)

+Sothern Association of Colleges and Schools Commission on Colleges (SACSCOC)

+WASC Senior College and University Commission (WSCUC)

+Credits earned through military service/training or professional training may also be accepted when recognized and validated by the American Council on Education (ACE).
+Credits earned from -colleges or universities that are not regionally accredited are not accepted.

 STANDARD

-Enrollment & Graduation Services will be responsible for administering the acceptance of credit for course equivalency, program requirements, and degree completion.
+Graduation Services will oversee the evaluation and acceptance of transfer credits for course equivalency, ensure fulfillment of program requirements, and manage the degree completion process.

-Students must submit official transcripts from all regionally accredited institutions that they would like to have evaluated for transfer credit.
-Credits earned from institutions that are not regionally accredited are not accepted for transfer credit.
+Students are required to submit official transcripts from all regionally accredited colleges and universities they wish to have evaluated for transfer credit.
+Students who are submitting ACE validated training/military service, an official transcript from the validating agency is required.

+Credits from colleges or universities that are not regionally accredited are not accepted for transfer credit.

-When previously earned credit is not accepted students may be advised to pursue course substitution or course waiver, credit for prior learning or credit by examination options to fulfill program requirements.
+If previously earned credits are not accepted for transfer, students may be advised to explore alternative options, such as course substitution, course waivers, or credit for prior learning to satisfy program requirements.

-Credits earned at International institutions must be evaluated by a member of the or .
+Credits earned at an International college or university must be evaluated by a member of the National Association of Credential Evaluation Services (NACES) , or Association of International Credential Evaluators (AICE)

-An official copy of the course by course evaluation must be provided to Enrollment & Graduation Services for consideration of transfer credit.

-Any fees for the international evaluation services are the responsibility of the student.

-Transcripts from International institutions that are regionally accredited do not need NACES or AACRAO evaluation and can be sent directly to Enrollment and Graduation Services for processing.
+Transcripts from International colleges or universities that are regionally accredited through CHEA do not need evaluation and can be sent directly to Graduation Services for processing.

-Credits earned through military service or professional training may be accepted when recognized and validated by the American Council on Education (ACE).
-An official copy of the DD-214 or other agency recognized document that supports the educational credential must be provided to Enrollment & Graduation Services in order to be reviewed.
+An official course-by-course evaluation must be submitted to Graduation Services for consideration of transfer credit.

+The student is responsible for any fees associated with the international credit evaluation.

 REVIEW HISTORY